elephantscale/es-training-new/cassandra/slides/Cassandra_Intro.md

  * The first replica is determined by partitioner

- * Places other replicas on next nodes around the ring walking “clockwise”
+ * Places other replicas on next nodes around the ring walking "clockwise"

  * Doesn't consider network topology